 Let’s start from the beginning again.

-Email marketing is a simple tool used to create emails and send them to a static contact list.
+Email marketing automation tool is a simple tool used to create emails and send them to a static contact list.
 Campaign Monitor notes that every $1 investment in email marketing can give a return of $40 revenue.
-This means email marketing has a great ROI.
+This means B2B email marketing automation has a great ROI.
 Since every business has an email address, it is easier to stay connected via emails.
 You can communicate, collaborate, and build a professional relationship through email marketing.
 But it still is only a batch and blast tool.
 You end up sending the same email to your entire contact list.
 If your recipients find them relevant, great.
 If not, you lose them in a snap.

 Bottom line: Email marketing is a useful tool, but with some automation, it could be the most powerful one.